Web meeting: Get the best video and web conferencing software for your business

 When sharing your screen, you have options for desktop sharing or sharing individual programs.
 Like when brainstorming ideas for a campaign, or running through the accounts from last quarter, it’s helpful to see the content in front of you.
 Instead of a whiteboard or projector, sharing your screen shows all guests what you’re looking at on your screen:

-If you want to share your screen but keep your instant messages or your Google calendar private, it’s best to choose to share on a per-application basis.
+If you want to share your screen but keep your instant messages or your calendar private, it’s best to choose to share on a per-application basis.